d9w/WindFLO/README.md

 * *Number of evaluations:* the number of times the evaluate method has been called so far.

-## Submission expectations

-We expect an algorithm class or function, depending on language, that takes in an evaluator class as its only argument.
-We have provided an example binary GA working on the second track problem, the optimization of the number of turbines given a minimum wake free ratio per turbine, to show the expected format of submission.
-Note that we do not expect to receive the contents of the corresponding "main" file - we will use a similar script to run submissions and provide this only as an example.

 ## Running the examples